JosChavz/web-differences/README.md

   For example, if there is an animation on the page, the program will detect it as a difference.
 Even Google Maps will cause a false-positive.

+## FAQs

+#### Can I use this on Mac?

+Unfortunately, this program is only available for Linux and Windows due to restrictions by Selenium Grid.